How Much Does Adoption Cost in Victoria? A Realistic 2026 Breakdown

 Victorian government statutory fee: approximately $6,561

 This is paid to the Victorian government for Adoption Victoria's assessment and administration services.
-It is non-refundable even if the adoption does not proceed.
+Confirm the current amount and payment terms with Adoption Victoria before applying.

 These include fees paid to the overseas Central Authority, any in-country adoption agency or orphanage administrative costs, and the various fees charged by the overseas government.
 The amounts vary considerably by country.
 Korea, Colombia, Chile, Taiwan, and Thailand all have different fee structures.